asc-csa/Alouette_ISIS_extract/README.md

 > The efforts of the unusually competent and dedicated members of the Canadian team…led to Canada’s spectacular entry into the space age with Alouette 1 on September 29, 1962.

 Yet, decades later the data was nearly lost, if not for the foresight and effort to save it.
-Now, the data has been digitized, processed and extracted, and could be used with today’s computational methods to produce a more comprehensive model of Earth’s topside ionosphere in the 1960s - or anything else!
+Now, the data has been digitized, processed and extracted, and could be used with today’s computational methods to produce a more comprehensive model of Earth’s topside ionosphere in the 1960s - or for any other scientific or creative purposes not thought of yet.

 ## How to Get Started